alaeelmahdaoui01/Spotify-Clone-/README.md

 npm install

 ### 3. Set Up Environment Variables

-Create a .env file in the root directory of the project. by copying the example file: .env.example
+Create a .env file in the root directory of the project. <br>
+by copying the example file: .env.example

 ### 4. Spotify Developer Setup